na-na-hi/renget/archive/99iee.md

 Aki

->Hailing from East Diarnuit, she comes from a background of being innovators when it came to magitech not just in Diarnuit, but all over Aurorai.
-Not particularly inclined with the racial profession, she took up dancing, enchanting crowds across Aurorai and making many a men entranced with her.
+>Hailing from Teknethal in East Diarnuit, she comes from a background of being innovators when it came to magitech not just in Diarnuit, but all over Aurorai.
+Not particularly inclined with the local profession, she took up dancing, enchanting crowds across Aurorai and making many a men entranced with her.
 She doesn't let race nor social standing get in the way of "fun"; if you prove worthy, you can get what you wanted from her.
 Some people whisper about this apparently promiscous behavior but Aki ignores it anyway.
 Her beauty isnt hollow, having the skill to project light magic through her Warp Tails, her personal hair accessory of choice.

 Home: Diarnuit